akleber/mqtt-connectors/README.md

 # fronius-mqtt-bridge

-Python script to fetch power flow realtime data from a fronis data manager and pubish it to a mqtt broker.
+Python script to fetch power flow realtime data from a fronius data manager API and pubish it to a mqtt broker.

 # Requirements
 * Tested with Python 3.5